Matheus-Ernesto/cash-system/README.md

 This project is looking for small stores and people who needs a free and open-source cash system.

-Project made with Visual Studio 2022 Community, using C# Windows Forms.
+Project made with Visual Studio 2022 Community, using Java.

 If you want only the executable, check the **binaries** folder.